wolethomas78/warehouse_sales_project/README.md

 - The Warehouse and Retail Sales dataset is published by Montgomery County, Maryland and made available through ![Data.gov](https://catalog.data.gov/dataset/warehouse-and-retail-sales?utm_source=chatgpt.com)
 .
 It provides monthly records of product movement and sales, covering both retail stores and warehouse operations.
 - This dataset is especially useful for analyzing supply chain flows, sales performance, and inventory management at the county level.
+- The dataset will be integrated into an ETL pipeline and structured using Medallion Architecture, organizing data into Bronze (raw), Silver (cleaned), and Gold (analytics-ready) layers to ensure reliable, high-quality reporting and analysis.

 ![Data flow](https://github.com/wolethomas78/warehouse_sales_project/blob/b410fa532a0b9c47adcc5d13df9bfef1b56b030c/ETL_WHS.png)